Beckermet

 Beckermet /bɛˈkɜːrmᵻt/ is a village and civil parish in Cumbria, England, between Egremont and Seascale.
 The parish had a population of 1,619 in the 2011 census.

 Historically in Cumberland, it is served by Braystones railway station and is less than a mile west of the A595 road.
 It is around 2 miles (3 km) from the Sellafield nuclear plant which may be seen from the higher parts of the village.

-The name
+Toponymy

 The natural assumption is that the village is so-named because two becks (local dialect meaning streams- specifically Kirk Beck and Black Beck) meet there.
 However, the name is pronounced with the accent on the middle syllable (over the years, attempts by people to spell the name as they heard it have resulted in versions like Beck Armett in 1570, and Bekyremet in 1279).
 In the 12th century there was an h in the middle, the earliest known version, from 1130, being Bechermet, so the English Place-Name Society suggests that the name really means "hermit's stream".